Wemino/EchoPatch/README.md

 > **Note**: The base resolution (1024×768) is used as the reference for scaling, ensuring the HUD retains its original proportions and appearance on all higher resolutions.

 ## Fix High FPS Issues
-Resolves multiple issues at high framerates, designed and optimized for smooth gameplay at up to 240 FPS:
+Resolves multiple issues at high framerates, designed and optimized for smooth gameplay at up to 240 FPS (particularly when using Slow-Mo):
-- Ragdoll physics instability above 60 FPS.
+- Ragdoll physics instability.
-- Water physics instability above 120 FPS.
+- Water physics instability.
-- Excessive water splash effect repetitions above 60 FPS.
+- Excessive water splash effect repetitions.
-- Frozen FX effects above 120 FPS.
+- Frozen FX effects.
-- Oversized particles above 120 FPS.
+- Oversized particles.
-- Overly dampened velocity when jumping out of water above 60 FPS.
+- Overly dampened velocity when jumping out of water.
-- Velocity dampening when jumping and landing above 120 FPS.
+- Velocity dampening when jumping and landing.
-- Walking animation prematurely reverting to idle, causing camera stutter above 120 FPS.
+- Walking animation prematurely reverting to idle, causing camera stutter.
-- Inability to perform a jump kick above 120 FPS.
+- Inability to perform a jump kick.
-- Excessive sliding on sloped surfaces above 60 FPS.
+- Excessive sliding on sloped surfaces.

 ## Optimized Save Performance
 Dramatically reduces save times by buffering file operations in memory instead of writing directly to disk.